 If your company needs to respond to intellectual property infringement-related concerns – either proactively or reactively – connect with the reputable Milwaukee, WI business litigation attorneys at Kerkman & Dunn today.
 You can connect with our team via our firm’s webpage or you can give the firm a call at (414) 775-3485 to schedule a confidential, risk-free case evaluation at no cost.

-We are proud to offer free legal consultations because we believe that all business owners – whether their operations are large or small – deserve to understand their rights and options under the law.
+We are proud to offer legal consultations because we believe that all business owners – whether their operations are large or small – deserve to understand their rights and options under the law.
 Don’t spend another sleepless night concerned about the risk of intellectual property litigation that your company is facing.
 Seek personalized feedback from our dedicated legal team so that you can make informed decisions about your next steps.
 We look forward to speaking with you.